Regions of Chad

 14 prefectures6,279,9311,284,000

 N'Djamena is considered part of Chari-Baguirmi in the table above, following the standards and most reference books.
-However, according to this PDF document (which has provisional results of the 1993 census), N'Djamena is administratively on the same level as the 14 prefectures, and its arrondissements are on a par with sub-prefectures.
-Sources for 1993 census data shown above: Annuaire Statistique: 1995 , a government publication, dated June 1998; and a Chinese Web page showing the same figures.
-Both sources show N'Djamena and Chari-Baguirmi as separate entities, with populations of 530,965 and 720,941, respectively.
+However, according to source [6], N'Djamena is administratively on the same level as the 14 prefectures, and its arrondissements are on a par with sub-prefectures.
+1993 census data come from sources [7] and [8], which agree.
+They both show N'Djamena and Chari-Baguirmi as separate entities, with populations of 530,965 and 720,941, respectively.

 An earlier version of the Universal Postal Union document, "UPU Address formats", gave postal abbreviations for the prefectures of Chad.
 In most cases, they were the same as the ISO 3166-2 codes.
 The exceptions were Kanem, KN; Logone Occidental, LOC; and Logone Oriental, LOR.

 1. 1999-09-01: By decree no. 355/PR/MISD/99, status of prefectures changed to departments.
 Batha department split into Batha Est and Batha Ouest departments; Borkou-Ennedi-Tibesti department split into Borkou, Ennedi, and Tibesti departments; Chari-Baguirmi department split into Dababa, Baguirmi, and Hadjer Lamis departments; Bahr El Gazal department split from Kanem department; Monts de Lam department split from Logone Oriental department; Mayo-Kebbi department split into Kabia, Mayo Boneye, and Mayo-Dallah departments; Moyen-Chari department split into Lac Iro, Bahr Kôh, and Mandoul departments; Assongha and Sila departments split from Ouaddaï department; Tandjilé department split into Tandjilé Est and Tandjilé Ouest departments.
 These were the resulting divisions.
-A map of them can be found on page 16 of this PDF document .
+A map of them can be found in source [9].

 DepartmentHASCLicCapitalOld